Groupoids, imaginaries and internal covers

 In particular, a finite internal cover of $N$ may be realized as a generalized imaginary sort, where the groupoid has a single isomorphism class, and finite isomorphism group at each point.

-\<{example} \lbl{gext} Let $M$ be a finite structure, i.e. finitely generated, with finitely many elements of each sort.
-Then any finite extension $1 \to K \to \tG \to G \to 1$ of $G=\Aut(M)$ is the automorphism group of some finite internal extension $\tM$ of $M$. \>{example}
+\<{example} \lbl{gext} \rm Let $M$ be a finite structure, i.e. finitely generated, with finitely many elements of each sort.
+Then any finite extension $1 \to K \to \tG \to G \to 1$ of $G=\Aut(M)$ is the automorphism group of some finite internal extension $\tM$ of $M$.
+The same holds in the $\aleph_0$-categorical setting, if the topology on $G$ is taken into account; see \cite{ah-z} for proofs and \cite{ah-z1} for good examples.